EddieYao8/Medical-Device-Projects/Laparodome/README.md

 Collaborators:
 - Costa Rica: UCIMED
-- Houston: Baylor College of Medicine Simulation Lab
+- Houston: Baylor College of Medicine
-- Brazil
+- Brazil: Hospital de Amor
 - Utah: University of Utah

 **BOM for One Training Device and Kit**